Steve Hanke: Montenegro

 In 1999, Hanke and Montenegrin economist Željko Bogetić, who was an economist at the IMF at the time, wrote Crnogorska marka, a book published in Montenegro, proposing an orthodox currency board for Montenegro, which was part of the Federal Republic of Yugoslavia.
 Montenegro would issue a Montenegrin "marka" to replace the Yugoslav dinar.
 Later that year in July 1999, Hanke was appointed state counselor – a cabinet-level position – and began advising Montenegrin President Milo Đukanović on issues including currency reform.
 After assessing the political and economic realities on the ground, Hanke advised Đukanović that Montenegro should abandon the faltering Yugoslav dinar and adopt a foreign currency, the German Mark, as its own.
 This process is known as dollarization.

 In 1999, Montenegro was part of the Federal Republic of Yugoslavia, along with Serbia. Đukanović began pursuing Hanke's dollarization proposal for both economic and political reasons.
 In addition to providing relief from high inflation, dollarization also promised Montenegro the ability to pursue economic – and ultimately political – independence from Serbia.
 In late 1999, Montenegro introduced the German Mark as an official currency.
 In late 2000, the Yugoslav dinar was officially dropped, making the Deutsche Mark the sole legal tender in Montenegro.

 Ecuador

-Hanke was also an early proponent of currency boards, and later, dollarization in Ecuador.
+Hanke was an early proponent of currency boards and later dollarization in Ecuador.
 In 1995, Hanke and Kurt Schuler published a currency board blueprint in Spanish that was widely circulated in Ecuador.
 In May 1996, Hanke traveled to Ecuador to encourage then-presidential candidate Abdalá Bucaram to pursue a currency board for Ecuador.
 Shortly thereafter, Bucaram raised the idea of a currency board while on the campaign trail.
 Following Bucaram's election, Hanke presented a dollarization proposal to members of the Ecuadorian government.
-But, by February 1997, Bucaram had been removed from office on insanity charges, and the dollarization idea lay dormant.

-However, in 1999, Ecuador's currency, the sucre, collapsed, losing 75% of its value against the U.S. dollar from the start of 1999 until the first week of January 2000.
+By February 1997, Bucaram had been removed from office on insanity charges, and the dollarization idea lay dormant.
+In 1999, Ecuador's currency, the sucre, collapsed, losing 75% of its value against the U.S. dollar from the start of 1999 until the first week of January 2000.
 Shortly thereafter, Ecuadorian President Jamil Mahuad resurrected the dollarization idea.
 On January 9, 2000, he announced that Ecuador would abandon the sucre and officially adopt the U.S. dollar, putting an end to Ecuador's high inflation.
 In 2001, Hanke was appointed adviser to Ecuador's Minister of Finance and Economy, to assist with the implementation of dollarization.
 In 2003, Hanke was awarded the honorary degree Doctor of Arts by the Universidad San Francisco de Quito, and in 2004, he was named professor asociado by the Universidad del Azuay in Cuenca, Ecuador, in honor of his reform efforts in Ecuador and scholarship on dollarization.